 Each day we are reminded about our effects on the environment.
 In the last century alone, humans have polluted the Earth so much that they single-handedly caused worldwide climate changes which could be irreparable if we don’t act fast.
 The infrastructure industry is largely responsible for these climate changes, on account of producing almost one-quarter of the world’s CO2 emissions.
+And there is no easy way out, no BetYetu Coupon Code for quick-fixing the Earth.

 However, it seems that we have learned our lesson (at least to a certain degree) and that we are starting to look towards eco-friendly solutions in all aspects of our lives.
 Apart from banning plastic bags, making electric cars, and fighting against large-scale deforestation, we also began looking for ”green” solutions in architecture.